-I like to give buyers an outline of the whole deal so they'll understand exactly what they can expect.
+I like to give buyers an outline of the whole deal so they understand exactly what to expect.

-Step 1 – Prepare to buy a home
+Step 1 – Prepare to purchase a home

-You'll want to put together a list of items you need, get a feel for what school districts you'd like to live in, and begin working on your budget.
+When you begin your search, you'll probably want to make an outline of features you need, get a plan of what school districts you'd like to live in, and start planning your budget.

-Step 2 – Contact a real estate agent in San Pedro
+Step 2 – Communicate with a real estate agent in San Pedro

 This is where I can help.